pubkey/rxdb/docs-src/react-native-database.md

 If that does not work for you, you might want to try the [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) project instead which is also very popular.

-The downside of SQLite is that it is lacking many features that are handfull when using a database together with an UI based application.
+The downside of SQLite is that it is lacking many features that are handful when using a database together with an UI based application.
 For example it is not possible to observe queries or document fields.
 Also there is no replication method.
 This makes SQLite a good solution when you want to solely store data on the client, but not when you want to sync data with a server or other clients.

 ### PouchDB